Trauma = woundedness = loss

-The grief journey is very important for trauma healing and looks different for every individual.
-Woundedness and loss cause emotional pain that is a testimony to those things and intentions for your life that were held valuable and precious, and that were violated by the traumatic experience.
+The grief journey is significant for trauma healing and looks different for every individual.
+Woundedness and loss cause emotional pain that is a testimony to those things and intentions for your life that were held valuable and precious and violated by the traumatic experience.
 Emotional pain is also a tribute that a person wants to re-connect with the losses that were precious and valuable.

-A person is in relationship with trauma, not defined by it.
-You are only a victim of trauma for as long as the incident continues, but when it ends (and you are still alive!) you become a survivor.
-Being a survivor means you used certain skills and knowledge to survive – in therapy, we would want to focus on finding out what those were to build resiliency.
-Debriefing of a traumatic incident should only start after about 3 days (72 hours)to allow all the stress hormones to abate.
+A person is in a relationship with trauma, not defined by it.
+You are only a victim of trauma for as long as the incident continues, but you become a survivor when it ends (and you are still alive!).
+Being a survivor means you used specific skills and knowledge to survive – in therapy, we would want to focus on finding out what those were to build resiliency.
+Debriefing of a traumatic incident should only start after about 3 days (72 hours)to reduce stress hormones.

 With trauma, healing happens in the ”meaning making process”.

 The Iceberg Model: